New Chart Library: Scaling Analytics & User Autonomy

 Research-driven decisions

-Mental model mapping and usability testing were essential to simplify the experience.
+Mental model mapping and usability testing were essential to simplify the user experience.

 Adaptability during the process